rockcrafters/.build/README.md

 This repository needs to centrally manage and run CI/CD for multiple repositories across the [ubuntu-rocks](https://github.com/ubuntu-rocks) organization.
-We could achieve a similar cross-repo CI/CD experience via [Reusable Workflows](https://docs.github.com/en/actions/using-workflows/reusing-workflows), [Starter Workflows](https://docs.github.com/en/actions/using-workflows/creating-starter-workflows-for-your-organization), or even
+We could achieve a similar cross-repo CI/CD experience via ROCK-specific [Reusable Workflows](https://docs.github.com/en/actions/using-workflows/reusing-workflows), [Starter Workflows](https://docs.github.com/en/actions/using-workflows/creating-starter-workflows-for-your-organization), or even
 [Composite Actions](https://docs.github.com/en/actions/creating-actions/creating-a-composite-action).
 The problem with these approaches however is that all of them rely on the ROCK repository to define the actual CI/CD workflows.
 This would break the concept of a standardized